 I’ve got to be honest here.
 Pixar is a studio that I hold near and dear to my heart.
 No studio has ever pushed boundaries quite like Pixar has.
 Movie after movie, the animation icons have proven to be leaders of the creative, imaginative and the exceptional.
 Through 20 years of filmmaking, Pixar has effortlessly blended stupendous animation with wonderfully crafted stories in every title released, along with some pretty incredible voice acting.
-17 films later, Pixar is undoubtedly still going strong and with the release of Cars 3 this June, here is every Pixar movie ranked from worst to best!
+20 films later, Pixar is undoubtedly still going strong and without further-a-do, here is every Pixar movie ranked from worst to best!

 This should not come as a shock to anyone.
 Any Pixar ranking list you see on the internet will have Cars 2 at the bottom and for good reasons.
 It baffles me that this was directed by John Lasseter, one of my favourite directors ever and one of the geniuses behind Pixar, but here we are.
 Cars 2 is the only Pixar film I can say I did not enjoy on any level.
 Despite beautiful animation and a stacked cast, the second installment in the Cars series puts more focus on Mater and less on Lightning McQueen and I don’t know who thought this was a good idea because it wasn’t… at all.
 Frequently looked at as the worst film in Pixar history, Cars 2 opted for a spy movie premise and includes immature jokes, a thinly written plot and just does not stack up to its predecessor.

 19. The Good Dinosaur